TheBryceIsRight/HTML_Tables/simplify.md

 \

-ICC Declines and Simplify Reversal Mode {#icc-declines-and-simplify-reversal-mode .h2}
+ICC Declines and Simplify Reversal Mode {#00040 .h2}
 ---------------------------------------

 If the ICC chip declines a host-approved transaction, or the customer